croaky/blog/articles/heroku-routing-errors-slack-papertrail.md

-# Alerts for Heroku Routing Errors
+# Alert on Heroku Routing Errors with Papertrail and Slack

 Most errors in a web application can be sent to a third-party service such as [Sentry](https://sentry.io/),